Monday, April 7, 2014

 “There are literally hundreds of advocates working tirelessly to promote our sport,” says Philip Keyes, the director of the New England Mountain Bike Association, “and we wanted to get them all in the same room to share ideas, best practices and inspiration.
 It was an amazing weekend, and I believe that the knowledge shared will be put into practice for many years to come.”

 The Northeast MTB Advocacy Summit hosted by the New England Mountain Bike Association in partnership with the Concerned Long Island Mountain Bike Association, the Jersey Off-Road Bicycle Association, the Vermont Mountain Bike Association, the Kingdom Trails Association, and the Saratoga Mountain Bike Association.

-Besides numerous symposia and numerous panel discussions on a wide range of issues, participant also rode three of the signature trail systems on Cape Cod: Otis, Trail of Tears and Willow Street.
+Besides numerous symposia and numerous panel discussions on a wide range of issues, participant also rode three of the signature trail systems on Cape Cod: Otis, West Barnstable Conservation Area and Willow Street.
 Ride leaders from Cape Cod NEMBA we’re great hosts and ride leaders.
 For photos, please visit: or Facebook photo gallery or Singlespeed Photography.